 Visit my Amazon author page.

 Rory Waterman was born in Belfast in 1981, and grew up in Lincolnshire, in the East Midlands of England.
 Since 2012, he has worked at Nottingham Trent University, where he is Senior Lecturer in English and leads the MA in Creative Writing (academic profile here).
-He writes critical prose for various publications, most frequently the TLS, and co-edits New Walk, an international magazine for poetry and the arts, which he founded in 2010.
-In addition to writing poetry, he has written or edited several prose books, mostly about (and/or containing) modern or contemporary poetry.
+He writes critical prose for various publications, most frequently the TLS, and co-runs the poetry pamphlet publisher (and former literary magazine) New Walk, which he founded in 2010.
+In addition to writing and editing poetry, he has written or edited several prose books, mostly about (and/or containing) modern or contemporary poetry.
 He lives in Nottingham.